 5.3.4 Annual ARR Awards

-All LTCR awards are automatically converted to ARR awards which are then automatically self-converted to TCRs in the Annual TCR Auction.
 If all of the nominated candidate ARRs are confirmed feasible, all nominated candidate ARRs are awarded.
 If the nominated candidate ARRs are not feasible, the amount of nominated candidate ARRs to be awarded will be reduced using a weighted least squares method.
 The weighted least squares method minimizes the least squares deviation from the nominated candidate ARR MW weighted by the reciprocal of the nominations resulting in a higher percentage ARR reduction for those nominations having the greatest impact on the constraints.
 ARR reductions associated with nominations that have an equal impact on the constraints are reduced by the same percentage.

 5.4.1 TCR Bid and Offer Submittal